 Why are hot temperatures bad for your skin?

 Although your pores won’t alter when exposed to hot water, your blood vessels could potentially dilate, causing your complexion to become red.
 If your blood vessels burst, you’ll be left with red spots under the skin.
 Hot water also causes dryness as heat strips the natural oils from your skin.
 Consequently, your skin may suffer from irritation.
+This is especially important to remember during the winter when we are most likely to crank the temperature up.

 What about cold water?